Efficient Spatio-Temporal Signal Recognition on Edge Devices Using PointLCA-Net: Evaluation

 \section{Evaluation}

-Table~\ref{tab:decoders} displays the energy estimation and accuracy performance across all datasets.
-All experiments were consistently conducted using the hyperparameters specified in Table~\ref{parameter}.
-These hyperparameters were selected to achieve near 100\% training accuracy, with the results demonstrating the test accuracy.
-Further tuning of these hyperparameters could potentially enhance accuracy for each dataset even further.
-Additionally, Table~\ref{tab:decoders} shows that the ``Maximum Sum of Activations'' decoder yields significantly improved results across all datasets compared to the ``Maximum Activation'' decoder.
-The energy estimation was calculated based on the computed floating point operations during inference (Table~\ref{flops}) and the expected energy consumption per floating point operation, which is discussed in detail in the following section.
+Table~\ref{tab:decoders} presents the energy estimations and test accuracy for all three datasets tested.
+All experiments were conducted using the hyperparameters specified in Table~\ref{parameter}, selected to achieve an accuracy near 100\% when tested on the training data.
+The results in Table~\ref{tab:decoders} indicate that the ``Maximum Sum of Activations" decoder outperforms the ``Maximum Activation" decoder, delivering significantly better performance across all datasets.
+Additionally, using PointNet++ for feature extraction yielded better results than PointNet.
+The energy estimation was calculated based on the estimated GFLOPs during inference (Table~\ref{flops}) and the expected $9.09 \times 10^{-14}$ joules energy consumption per floating point operation when the operations are mapped onto the RRAM memory crossbar arrays.
+Wang et al.~\cite{wang2019space} reported an accuracy of 90.20\% on the DVS128 dataset with 10 classes when trained directly on PointNet, and 94.10\% when trained using PointNet++.
+Their work was the first to apply PointNet and PointNet++ to spatio-temporal data; however, they did not address hardware deployment nor use a spiking approach, leaving the energy efficiency of the approach unknown.